MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/mde-integration.md

 - **Logs from your endpoints that are sent to Defender for Cloud Apps provide user and device information for traffic activities**.
 Pairing device context with the username provides a full picture across your network enabling you to determine which user did which activity from which device.
 - **When you identify a risky user, check the devices that the user accessed to detect potential risks**.
 If you identify a risky device, check all the users who used it to detect further potential risks.
 - **Once traffic information is collected, you're ready to [deep dive into cloud app use](discovered-apps.md#deep-dive-into-discovered-apps) in your organization**.
 Defender for Cloud Apps takes advantage of Defender for Endpoint Network Protection capabilities to block endpoint device access to cloud apps.
 For more information about governing the discovered apps, see [Govern discovered apps using Microsoft Defender for Endpoint](mde-govern.md).

+Customers integrating with macOS devices may observe a spike in CPU consumption.

 > [!TIP]
 > [Watch our videos](#related-videos) showing the benefits of using Defender for Endpoint with Defender for Cloud Apps.